-- The Inclusion Manager will visit the previous school with the Foundation Stage Leader when appropriate. - Your child will be able to visit our school and stay for 'Stay and Play' sessions in the Reception class or meet the new teacher and peers in key stage 1.
+- The Inclusion Manager may visit the previous school with the Foundation Stage Leader when appropriate. - Your child can visit our school and stay for 'Stay and Play' sessions in the Reception class or meet the new teacher and peers in key stage 1.